sygmaprotocol/sygma-sdk/examples/evm-to-evm-fungible-transfer/README.md

 yarn run transfer
 ```

-The example will use `ethers` in conjunction with the sygma-sdk to create a transfer from Cronos to Sepolia with the `ERC20LRTST` token.
-It will be received on Sepolia as the `ERC20LRTST` token.
+The example will use `ethers` in conjunction with the sygma-sdk to create a transfer from Sepolia to Base Sepolia with the `USDC` token.
+It will be received on Sepolia as the `USDC` token.

 ## Script functionality

 This example script performs a cross-chain ERC-20 token transfer using the Sygma SDK.
-The transfer starts on one EVM chain (e.g., Cronos or Sepolia) and is received on another EVM chain (e.g., Sepolia or BASE).
+The transfer starts on one EVM chain (e.g., Sepolia) and is received on another EVM chain (e.g., BASE).
 Here’s how the script works:

 ### 1. Imports the Required Packages:

 The script first imports all the necessary modules, including those from the Sygma SDK (for asset transfer) and ethers.js (for interacting with Ethereum wallets and providers).

 ```ts
 import { getSygmaScanLink, type Eip1193Provider } from "@buildwithsygma/core";
 import {